codsen/codsen/packages/easy-replace/README.md

 ---

 *Positive lookbehind* - if you want to match something that is _preceded_ by something else.
 For example, search for space characters that have another space right to their left, and delete them.

+* **Example replacement recipe in words** — Replace all occurencies of space character, but only those that have another space character in front of them.

+* **Solution using this library:**:

 ```js
 var er = require('easy-replace');